google/go-containerregistry/cmd/crane/doc/crane_digest.md

 ### Options

 ```
   -h, --help             help for digest
+      --tarball string   (Optional) path to tarball containing the image
 ```

 ### Options inherited from parent commands